Discreet Confidential Consultation (213) 374-3952

 Over the last twenty-five years, I've been involved with defending cases involving sex crimes and the transfer of obscene material.
 Many years ago, a famous quote by a Supreme Court Justice was trying to decide whether something was considered indecent material.

 He said, “I know it when I see it.”
 That doesn't give us a perfect definition of what obscene material is.
-Still, it has to do with nudity and children being involved and somebody trying to do something to either satisfy their sexual interests or the sexual interests of another.
+Still, it has to do with nudity and children being involved, and somebody trying to do something to either satisfy their sexual interests or the sexual interests of another.

-What they do is, there's a section for sexually exploited children that they can send that information to, which is sent to the FBI to investigate and prosecute.
+What they do is there's a section for sexually exploited children that they can send that information to, which is sent to the FBI to investigate and prosecute.

-And obviously, they have the funds and the backing of the federal government.
+And, of course, they have the funds and the backing of the federal government.
 They have expert forensic people and the latest cutting-edge technology to hunt down and prosecute those involved in the transfer of obscene material throughout the United States.

-They will even go after individuals who transfer obscene material or commit other sexually-related offenses involving children in other countries.
+They will even go after individuals who transfer obscene material or commit other sexually related offenses involving children in other countries.
 So, it's not just limited to the United States.

-The government is in the business of protecting children throughout the world, and they will not let anyone – whether they be an American citizen or not – go after minors in this type of manner without there being consequences to it.
+The government is in the business of protecting children throughout the world, and they will not let anyone, whether they be an American citizen or not, go after minors in this type of manner without there being consequences to it.

 Once I have all the information, I'll utilize my experience dealing with these types of offenses.
 We will develop a plan that considers all of the essential things you have to lose related to your job, family, and freedom.
 Call a federal sex crime defense lawyer at our law firm to review your case.